lyon-fnal/CatalystLiveButtons/README.md

 from the ParaView "VCR" buttons.
 I need to make better icons one day.

 Connection button: ![ConnectionButton](https://github.com/lyon-fnal/CatalystLiveButtons/blob/master/Icons/connect.png) Clicking this button will bring up the connection dialog box.
 Once accepted, a Catalyst Live connection will be established.
-Catalyst Live will pause on the first time step.
+As an added feature, Catalyst Live will automatically pause on the first time step.

 Single step button: ![SingleStep](https://github.com/lyon-fnal/CatalystLiveButtons/blob/master/Icons/SingleStep.png) If Catalyst
 Live is paused (thus pausing the simulation), then clicking on this button will allow the simulation to continue to the next